wp-plugins/collapsing-categories/readme.txt

 behavior in wordpress anyways)

 == HISTORY ==

+* 0.7 (2008/11/22)
+    * Cookie handling now affects categories that are expanded by default too
+    * Can now be used either as a widget or manually
+    * Got rid of the stupid float left from 0.6.6

+* 0.6.6 (2008/11/21)
+    * Added a float left to .sym css to make it compatible with more themes

 * 0.6.5 (2008/11/18)
     * Now uses cookies to keep categories expanded if they have been clicked on